pepsighan/mdi-dart/README.md

 ### Naming

-The icon names provided via `Mdi` are camelCased variants of the original name.
+The icon names provided via `Mdi` are camel-cased variants of the original name.

 ##### Exceptions: